aswanthnarayan/ProgrammingNotes/NodeJs & Express Js/NodeJs.md

 // output will because

 // {
-//  name:"Aswanth",
+//   name: "Aswanth",
-//   age:26
+//   age: 26
 // }
 ```

-while importing json file always use `.json` notation , because if there a `js` file with same name in the folder the nod will give precedence to `.js` file .
+While importing a JSON file, always use the `.json` notation, because if there is a `.js` file with the same name in the folder, Node will give precedence to the `.js` file.

 # TYPES OF MODULES

-1. **LOCAL MODULE:** Custom Modules that are created in our application
+1. **LOCAL MODULE:** Custom modules that are created in our application.
-2. **BUILT-IN-MODULES** Modules that come with the Node.js installation
+2. **BUILT-IN MODULES:** Modules that come with the Node.js installation.
-3. **THIRD PARTY MODULES:** These are modules that are developed by other developers and published on npm, the Node.js package manager
+3. **THIRD-PARTY MODULES:** These are modules that are developed by other developers and published on npm, the Node.js package manager.

 # LOCAL MODULES